llmzy/github-workflows/README.md

       # Optional: Path to an existing changelog file to prepend
       # If specified, only one new changelog entry will be prepended to this file
       # input-file: CHANGELOG.md
+      # Optional: Alternative git ref name to use instead of github.ref_name
+      # Useful for workflow_run events where the original ref name might be lost
+      # git_ref_name: "main"
     # you can also pass in values for the secrets
     # secrets:
     #  SVC_CLI_BOT_GITHUB_TOKEN: gh_pat00000000